6nodder6/361-enemy-microservice/README.md

 2. The function returns a dynamically allocated enemy with a generated health, attack, and rarity.
 It will return a name in the future.
 3. The first parameter is an integer representing the floor that the user is on.
 It is expected to be an integer above 0 and below INT_MAX.
 4. The second parameter is an integer representing the difficulty the user selected.
 It is expected to be an integer between 1 and 3.

+## Example Code
+1. After compiling using `compile.sh` run the microprocess in the background using `enemymicroprocess &`
+2. Run the `runexample` executable
+3. Input the desired values
+4. Watch an enemy struct be printed